sturlabragason/sturlabragason.github.io/_posts/2023-03-01-SynapseAPI.md

 ## Querying the Synapse Serverless Instance

-Pwsh (PowerShell) is a cross-platform task automation and configuration management framework from Microsoft, consisting of a command-line shell and scripting language built on the .NET Framework.
-PowerShell provides full access to COM and WMI, enabling administrators to perform administrative tasks on both local and remote Windows systems.

-In this project, I used Pwsh to query the Synapse serverless instance.
-I extracted data related to proprietary solution, such as data access logs, user activities, and data retention policies.
-This data is essential for managing and monitoring proprietary solution in a cost-effective manner.
+I used Pwsh to query the Synapse serverless instance.
+I extracted data related to the proprietary solution.
+This data is essential for managing the proprietary solution in a cost-effective manner.

 <script src="https://gist.github.com/sturlabragason/e056da97409eb9fe688739b40d1c9c08.js"></script>

 ## Conclusion